NishantJadhav369/US-Elections-Tweet-Analysis/README.md

-# Do social media discussions actually affect the election results?
+# Does social media affect the elections?
 Let's find out!

 ## US-Elections-Tweet-Analysis